Choosing the Security System That's Right For You

 These systems are not a viable option for those who live outside of good internet service.
 If a burglary happens while the internet is down or you have lost connection, you basically have no alarm system.
 This also disables all the features that you may be relying on, like opening the door for repair men or opening your garage door.

 Most people are familiar with professionally installed, traditional home security companies.
-Jared Wright, owner of Tekna Security, says his company has made some positive, innovative changes in their security systems in the last 15 years, updating from a landline or internet connection to cellular based technology.
+Jared Wright, owner of Rosie on the House Certified Tekna Security & Smarthome, says his company has made some positive, innovative changes in their security systems in the last 15 years, updating from a landline or internet connection to cellular based technology.

 These systems are proactive, meaning that when the alarm is triggered, the police or fire department are called depending on the sensor that was triggered.
 You as the homeowner are always notified of these events by phone call or text notification.
 Depending on your system, the security panel in your home actually allows you to talk directly to the person who is monitoring your system.
 A homeowner can then give their password to let the security company know all is well or, for instance, if someone is threatening them, they can give a false password indicating that something is wrong.